 For most of us, this might be the most practical and important reason for cooking from scratch.

-Stocking up on versatile basics like rice, pasta, bouillon, canned/frozen/freeze-dried veggies and fruit, and cans of chicken allow you to cook many, many different types of meals rather than rely on single-entree meals that are typical of convenience foods and just-add-water meals and they’re easy on the budget.
+Stocking up on versatile basics like rice, pasta, bouillon, canned/frozen/freeze-dried veggies and fruit, and cans of chicken allow you to cook many, many different types of meals.
+Also, learn how to lengthen the shelf life of cooking oils, which are an essential part of many homemade dishes.
+These basic ingredients reduce your reliance on single-entree meals that are typical of convenience foods and just-add-water meals, and they’re easy on the budget.
 And if you buy your annual meat supply all at once, you have to know how to cook it all.

 Shop grocery store sales, use coupons, and do some or all of your shopping at dollar stores and discount stores like Aldi.
 Focus on buying individual ingredients with long shelf lives.
 In some cases, you’ll want to repackage foods for the longest possible shelf life, and you can find instructions for that here.